Real Estate Marketing Ideas, Real Estate Lead Generation, Real Estate Tips

 • Good staging and decorating – your audience will greatly appreciate the advice, which acts as an extension to real estate

-• Seasonal/Local advice – again, you want prospects to know that you are knowledgeable about your community!
+• Seasonal/local advice – again, you want prospects to know that you are knowledgeable about your community!

 • Do the expected in unexpected ways – a great example of this is re-sharing viral videos that apply to your industry/audience.